-New research shows the links between business prosperity and increasing Positive Peace.
+New research shows the links between the prosperity of specific business sectors and increasing Positive Peace.

 The services and construction sectors respond better to improvements in Positive Peace, while agriculture and manufacturing are not as reactive, research has found.

 Findings from the Institute for Economics and Peace showing the dynamic correlation between Positive Peace and macro-economic indicators suggests corporate activity is strongly associated with the attitudes and institutions that lead to peaceful societies.

 While Positive Peace is associated with specific business sectors in different ways, IEP found the service sector is the most sensitive to improvements in the Positive Peace Index, with a dynamic correlation coefficient of -0.41.

 The link appears to be particularly strong for countries within the Organisation for Economic Co-operation and Development (OECD), and newly advanced economies within the “BRIC” group, including countries such as Brazil, Russia, India and China.

 The service subsector has also experienced strong growth on the back of Positive Peace improvements in non-OECD, non-BRIC nations.

 Some of this growth has been domestically oriented, as seen in Bhutan’s fast growing health, education and asset ownership services, but there has also been a growing presence in global service markets, for example in Ethiopia’s fast development in international air travel and telecommunications.